ewdlop/Driver-Service-registry/README.md

 # Ring-0 Development

-Full of risks but usefully and good to know for developers that works with then 24/7.
+It is full of risks but useful and good for developers who work with them 24/7.
+If done wrong you can take down an airplane.

 #

 https://www.microsoft.com/en-us/download/drivers

-# How to write a Windows-services in .Net Framework
+# How to write a Windows services in .Net Framework

 https://learn.microsoft.com/en-us/dotnet/framework/windows-services/walkthrough-creating-a-windows-service-application-in-the-component-designer